 Certainly, I can’t be the only one who sees this.

 People are different

-It certainly would be simpler if everyone spoke the same language, worshiped the same religion, held the same values and lived in the same culture.
+It certainly would be simpler if everyone spoke the same language, worshipped the same religion, held the same values, and lived in the same culture.
 But that doesn’t work on several levels: 1) How boring!
 And 2) That’s simply not the way it is.
 Why whine about something we can’t change?

 People are different.
 You may not like it.
 It may make you uncomfortable.
 But complaining about it isn’t going to improve the state of things.

-Individual cultures have been vying for dominance since the beginning of mankind.
+Individual cultures have been vying for dominance since the beginning of the human race.
 Cultures rise and fall and are replaced by another culture for a while, until that culture falls.
 Throughout the entirety of human history, the primary cause of a culture’s demise is its inability to change and grow and accept that people are different.

 Outside forces may have delivered the final blow, but the demise of the vast majority of empires began from within.
-The same goes for large companies that tank, private family businesses that fail, city governments embroiled in scandal, prominent families who have fallen from grace, and even individuals shattered by brokenness.
+The same goes for large corporations that tank, small family businesses that fail, city governments embroiled in scandal, estranged families, and even individuals shattered by brokenness.